Discover Beauty ~ Understand Truth ~ Inspire Goodness

 We realize that people will be at various stages in their readiness to return to Church.
 If you are part of a vulnerable population or exhibiting any symptoms of sickness, please stay at home.
 The dispensation from the obligation to attend Sunday Mass granted by Bishop Noonan continues until further notice.

+You should only remove your mask to consume Holy Communion.
+Masks are required for Daily Mass, Sunday Mass and private prayer in the Church.
 We have mask stations available if you forget to bring your mask to Church.
+Thank you!

 How will social distancing be implemented in the Church?